Diagnostic Product · 5 Days

 Speed

 Most founders arrive thinking they have a pipeline problem.
 By the end of Session 1, most realize that's not it.
-We go through your calls together and map what's actually happening — where buyers are engaging, where they're going quiet, and where the motion is breaking down.
-You start seeing patterns in your own calls that you've been too close to notice.
+We go through your calls together and map where buyers are engaging, where they're going quiet, and where the motion is breaking.
+The shift that usually happens: you stop thinking about getting more meetings and start thinking about what needs to change in the ones you already have.

 Session 2